-If you don’t know yet what the AAMC material is for the MCAT, it’s the official practice material for the MCAT put out by the company that makes the test, the AAMC (Association of American Medical College).
+If you don’t know yet what the AAMC material is for the MCAT, it’s the official practice material for the MCAT put out by the company that makes the test, the AAMC (Association of American Medical Colleges).

 There are practice tests, question banks, etc. And it’s all put out by the actual test-maker, so it more closely resembles the real test than anything else that’s available.
 That means it’s the best practice material you’ll find (by a long shot).